SamuelVedel/kerpad/README.md

 sudo ./kerpad
 ```

 While the program is running, you can stop it by typing `CTRL-C`.
-When you type `CTRL-C`, you have to touch the touchpad a last time for the program to stop.
+When you type `CTRL-C`, you have to touch the touchpad one last time for the program to stop.

-By default, the edge motion only works when the touchpad is pressed, or when you doubled-touched it.
-But you can have edge motion by just touching it if you run:
+By default, the edge motion only works when the touchpad is pressed or when you double-tap it.
+But you can have edge motion while touching it if you run:
 ```
 sudo ./kerpad -a
 ```